 At our final stop of the day, Spencer’s for Steaks and Chops we met Restaurant Manager Thaddeaus Bock and ended our feast with a decadent bite of Espresso Crème Brule and rich Bread Pudding with dark chocolate, white chocolate, crème Anglaise sauce and brandied cherries.
 Did you know they share recipes?
 Check out their website to learn how to make their Parmesan Encrusted Alaskan Halibut or the warmed chocolate and fudge “naughty cake” or their scrumptious crab cakes with mustard Beurre Blanc sauce.

-By the end of the day we were overwhelmed with incredible food, informative details and we are ready to impart our new knowledge on visitors.
+By the end of the day we were overwhelmed with incredible food and informative details about the awesome city of SeaTac.